Below we share two HOT HOLIDAY TRENDS: The first a golden party for adults, and the second a cozy holiday cookie swap for families.

-Traditional is Trendy : “In turbulent times, people always seek security in the familiar” – Christmas World Report for 2010 .
+Traditional is Trendy for the Holiday : “In turbulent times, people always seek security in the familiar” – Christmas World Report.
 Home for the holidays is in fashion and so is a back to basics approach to hosting.

 Revive the old-fashioned ‘Cookie Exchange”, it’s a great theme for a Holiday Family Party.
 Although this time honored activity started as a practical way to cut down on holiday baking, it is a great way to get together to exchange holiday cheer, homemade cookies and have some fun!